 Additional time beyond the extended attendance noted above requires the use of the exception process.

-The DVR Training Grant funding replaces individual payments for training related expenses included in the cost of attendance budget such as tuition and fees; books and supplies, transportation, and miscellaneous personal expenses; room and board; dependent care; and student loan fees in support of post-secondary training.
+The DVR Training Grant funding replaces individual payments for training related expenses included in the cost of attendance budget such as tuition and fees, books and supplies, transportation, dependent care expenses, and other costs required in support of post-secondary training.

 See Fiscal Manual for verification requirements and items required to issue payments.